Women's Auxiliary Air Force: Training

-Women recruited into the WAAF were given basic training at one of five sites, though not all of the sites ran training simultaneously.
+On initial formation, WAAF companies were affiliated with squadrons in the Auxiliary Air Force, who were to provide training to WAAF officers and non-commissioned officers to prepare them administer the WAAF and lead airwomen should the WAAF be called up.
+After the WAAF was called up in August 1939, women recruited into the WAAF were given basic training at one of five sites, though not all of the sites ran training simultaneously.
 The five sites were at West Drayton, Harrogate, Bridgnorth, Innsworth and Wilmslow.
 All WAAF basic recruit training was located at Wilmslow from 1943.